foundersandcoders/coursebook/src/workshops/node-express-server/index.md

 {% box "error" %}

-**Note**: The Node process will continue running until you tell it to stop by typing <kbd>control</kbd> + <kbd>c</kbd> in your terminal.
+**Important**: The Node process will continue running until you tell it to stop by typing <kbd>control</kbd> + <kbd>c</kbd> in your terminal.
 Every time you change your code you must stop the old process and start a new one by running `node server.js` again.

 {% endbox %}